1Password/solutions/migration/cleanup-scripts/README.md

 #### Usage
 `python3 vault_dedupe_helper.py`

 The script has no options and requires no input.
+It assumes you have signed in to your 1Password account as a member of the Owners group using `op signin` or `eval $(op signin)`.

 The generated report will list all shared vault in your account, with columns for:
 ```